 Azimuth adjustment is difficult when using only a 'scope.
-Rotate the reader to adjust for the flattest sproket hole "perf" trace and the lowest error rate on the processor display.
-Large azimuth errors are seen as a tipping of the 'scope sprocket hole "perf" trace.
-The rotation axis will be the center of the displayed perf trace.
+Rotate the reader to adjust for the flattest perf trace and the lowest error rate on the processor display.
+Large azimuth errors are seen as a tipping of the 'scope sprocket hole trace.
+The axis will be the center of the displayed perf trace.
 The DRAS azimuth number you are looking for is as close to zero as possible.
 Retighten the clamp screw when both focus and azimuth have been optimized.